-Most of the above scavenger hunts are designed for indoor play, but let’s be honest – we don’t all live in large houses that our kids can romp through for hours.
+Most of the above scavenger hunts are designed for indoor play.
+However, let’s be honest – we don’t all live in large houses that our kids can romp through for hours.

-If you live in a smaller house or apartment and the scavenger hunt is indoors, you may need to get more creative to stretch the game out and keep your kids entertained.
+If you live in a smaller house or apartment and the scavenger hunt is indoors, you may need to get more creative.
+For example, stretch the game out and keep your kids entertained longer.

 Make Sure There is a “Winning” End to the Game

-Scavenger hunts are fun in and of themselves, but kids can feel a little cheated if there’s no gold at the end of the rainbow.
+Scavenger hunts are fun in and of themselves.
+However, kids can feel a little cheated if there’s no gold at the end of the rainbow.

 Make sure to put a reward, big or small, at the end of a hunt (Christmas cookies are always a win!).